tetracorp/dungeons-of-avalon/docs/_posts/2026-09-03-combat-mechanics.md

 ### Turn order

-At the beginning of battle, a random initiative value is generated to determine turn order for the entire battle.
+At the beginning of each turn, a random initiative value is generated to determine turn order for the entire battle.
 There is a 65/256 (about 25%) chance that the heroes gain the initiative, and a 191/256 (about 75%) that the monsters do.

 Within the party, members go in order of position in the party: top left, top right, middle left, etc.